jonathanventura/jonathanventura.github.io/_pages/lab.md

 - Search for ```@builtin TypeScript```
 - Disable the "Typescript and Javascript Language Services" extension

-You can run Jupyter Notebooks through VS code.
-Running your own a notebook server is complicated and not recommended.

-### Conda ###
+### How do I install Python packages? ###

-It is usually best to manage your Python environments using conda.
-To install conda, run:

-    /data/install_conda.sh
+Don't use the system python.
+Instead, install miniconda and create conda environments.

+To install conda, run this script:

+    sh /code/install_conda.sh

 Then, after exiting out and reconnecting, run:

     conda update -y conda

-#### Creating Conda environments ####

-You can create a conda environment using "conda create."
-For example:

-    conda create --name tf tensorflow-gpu==2.2.0

-will create an environment named "tf" that has a GPU-compatible version of Tensorflow 2.2.0 installed.

-To use the environment, do:

-    conda activate tf

-For more dependencies, you can create a file that lists them named environment.yml:

-    name: tf
-    channels:
-      - conda
-      - conda-forge
-    dependencies:
-      - python==3.6
-      - pip>=10.0
-      - tensorflow-gpu==2.2.0
-      -pip:
-        -tensorflow-addons=0.10.0

-Now do:

-    conda env create

-to create the environment using the environment.yml file that you created.

-You can also simply do "conda install" or "pip install" to install dependencies inside the conda environment.
-(Do "conda install pip" first to use pip.)

-To select which GPU to use, you can do:

-    export CUDA_VISIBLE_DEVICES=<0,1,2, or 3>

-Use
+VS Code should detect your conda environments so that you can select the appropriate Python kernel when running code.

+### My program stops running when I disconnect from SSH -- how can I run a long process? ###

+You should run your sessions inside of ``tmux`` to avoid SSH timeout and be able to return to sessions after disconnecting.
+Start a session with ``tmux``, use ``ctl-b ctl-d`` to leave tmux and ``tmux attach`` to get back into it.
+You can finds lots other [keyboard commands for tmux online](https://gist.github.com/MohamedAlaa/2961058).

+### How do I upload and download files to and from the server? ###

+You can use ``scp`` or ``sftp`` from the command line.
+For a nicer experience, you need an SFTP client.
+Some free options are [FileZilla](https://filezilla-project.org) and [WinSCP](https://winscp.net/eng/index.php).

+### I am getting CUDA out-of-memory errors, what do I do? ###

+There are four GPUs on the machine but typically your code will only use the first one unless you tell it otherwise.

+You can use

     nvidia-smi

 to check GPU availability.

-### Docker ###
+Then, to select a particular GPU to use:

+    export CUDA_VISIBLE_DEVICES=<0,1,2, or 3>

+### What if I can't correctly set up my environment in conda?
+How do I compile C++ programs?
+Can you please install a specific program or CUDA version?  ###

-Docker should only be used if you can't get a working set up with conda.
-You need to be added to the docker group in order to use docker.
+In cases where you need specific versions of drivers, libraries, etc. installed or you need to compile C++, use Docker so that you can manage the system environment yourself.
+You need to be added to the docker group in order to use docker -- ask me about it and I will help you determine if Docker is actually necessary.

 To use Docker, you need to create a Dockerfile and store it in a sub-directory.
 For example, create a text file at "docker/Dockerfile."
 Here is an example Dockerfile for Tensorflow: